How to Start a Finance YouTube Channel (Without Showing Your Face) · Stitchr[Stitchr](/ "Home")

 For a detailed walkthrough of the full automated production stack, see [how to automate YouTube video production](/guides/automating-youtube-video-production).

-#Step 6: Understand the Finance Niche's Content Rules
+[\#](#content-step-6-understand-the-finance-niches-content-rules "Permalink")Step 6: Understand the Finance Niche's Content Rules

 Finance content sits in YouTube's YMYL category (Your Money or Your Life), which means it gets additional scrutiny from both YouTube reviewers and Google's search quality raters.
 This has practical implications.